Ditching the Back Seat Driver

 “Oh, right, they are bright.
 They’re a special pair.
 They’re usually black.
 No, what I mean is, they’re actually electric.”

-Barron Cannon taught yoga classes, usually at the crossroads of Lakewood and the west side of Cleveland near where he lived.
+Barron Cannon was a freelance yoga teacher.
+He often taught classes at the border of Lakewood and the west side of Cleveland, near where he lived.
 Zadie was there for a Hot Yoga class.
 Her pants were hot looking enough to fit right in to the theme of the class.

 She was wearing spanking new Nadi X yoga pants.
 The X pants are high-tech high-performance yoga wear, trumping Perfect Moment, Lululemon, and Runderwear.
 They are up to date.
-They are like wearing a self-driving car.
+They are like wearing the mind of somebody else.

 There is a battery attached to a port on the pants.
 Wires are woven into the fabric.
 Sensors sewn throughout the pants are synced to an app that collects data as the wearer practices yoga.
 If a pose is going wrong, the app makes that part of you that is getting it wrong vibrate with a low-voltage electrical charge.
 When you make an adjustment, the app pipes up with praise.
 If you keep getting it wrong, the app keeps buzzing you and saying, “Please try again.”